What does piriformis mean?

-- The word piriformis comes from the Latin words pirum meaning “pear” and forma meaning “form or shape.”
+The Latin name for the piriformis muscle is musculus piriformis.
+Piriformis translates as “pear shaped” muscle.
+The word piriformis comes from the Latin words pirum meaning “pear” and forma meaning “form or shape.”

-- Although we don’t abduct our leg often in a way that activates this muscle, one example of this action occurs in single legged balancing postures when the piriformis helps stabilize the pelvis.
+This muscle externally rotates the femur and assists in abduction of the femur at the hip joint.
+Although we don’t abduct our leg often in a way that activates this muscle, one example of this action occurs in single-legged balancing postures when the piriformis helps stabilize the pelvis.

-The piriformis muscle is a very popular muscle.
-I wrote an article on it titled Piriformis – A Real Pain in the… some time ago.
+Among muscles, the piriformis muscle is especially popular.
+I wrote an article on it titled: Sciatica, Piriformis Syndrome, and Yoga.
 It’s also mentioned in two other articles: one on sit bone pain and the other discussing the gluteal and psoas relationship.
 Let’s give it the attention it deserves right here though.
 The muscle is a lightning rod.
-Anytime anyone has pain in their buttocks it must be the the piriformis, right?
-No, not necessarily.
+Anytime anyone has pain in their buttocks it must be the piriformis, right?
+It could be, but it’s not necessarily the source of the pain.
 There are plenty of other causes of pain in the buttocks as outlined in the articles I linked to above.